kubernetes-sigs/kubespray/docs/vsphere-csi.md

 vSphere CSI driver allows you to provision volumes over a vSphere deployment.
 The Kubernetes historic in-tree cloud provider is deprecated and will be removed in future versions.

+## Prerequisites

+The vSphere user for CSI driver requires a set of privileges to perform Cloud Native Storage operations.
+Follow the [official guide](https://vsphere-csi-driver.sigs.k8s.io/driver-deployment/prerequisites.html#roles_and_privileges) to configure those.

+## Kubespray configuration

 To enable vSphere CSI driver, uncomment the `vsphere_csi_enabled` option in `group_vars/all/vsphere.yml` and set it to `true`.

 To set the number of replicas for the vSphere CSI controller, you can change `vsphere_csi_controller_replicas` option in `group_vars/all/vsphere.yml`.